TerrorByteTW/Honeypot/README.md

 This is a hobby project; Nonetheless, I'm hoping this plugin gets some use out of it and will continue to be developed for some time by me.

 ## To-do 📝
+* Add an in-game update checker to notify operators of updates and even potentially automatically update it for you
 * Command to easily locate honeyblocks.
 Currently, if you've lost one you gotta go to the JSON file 😖
 * Add custom actions to honeyblocks (Want to teleport them to the void?
 Want to charge them a griefing fee?
 These are all things I want to do).
 * Increase speed of database lookups